22856226/Research/README.md

 ## Code Files

-The repository includes three Jupyter Notebooks: Prepares the datasets, including graph nodes, edges, and prompt generation And deploys the models and configures them for testing.
+The repository includes Two Jupyter Notebooks: Deploys the models and configures them for testing.